 - Joint Research Lab/Center.
 The Center may co-found joint research lab/center with large industry partners for long-term partnership.
 This type of sponsorship starts with $500K for 3 years for joint lab or $1M for 5 years for joint center, and the Center may provide matching supports.

 - Sponsored Research Project.
-The Center may collaborate with industry partners on sponsored research projects with customized deliveries.
+The Center may collaborate with industry partners on sponsored research projects (such as STTR/SBIR, IUCRC) with customized deliveries.
 This type of sponsorship starts with $100K for 2 years.

 - Consortium Membership.
 The Center also has a consortium framework to work with the industry.
 In this framework, each industry partner joins the consortium and support graduate and undergraduate students through course projects, capstone projects and co-ops and internships.